 The only argument in defense of taxation and against the notion that it is modern day slavery is that the politicians who set the tax rates are technically elected by a vote, which somehow justifies any legislation they could ever pass, no matter how immoral.
 For those who have not yet been taught, ‘democracy’ and ‘majority rule’ are effectively mob rule.
 The slave-owners in 19th-century America had a majority and, therefore, the law, on their side.
 Yet, that did not grant them magical moral justification for enslaving others.
 If majority makes morality and might makes right, then some might say that Hitler did nothing wrong and that gang-rape is totally acceptable.

 “The minority possess their equal rights, which equal law must protect, and to violate would be oppression.” -Thomas Jefferson

 “That can’t be the case!”, one might object.
 Civilized societies must accept that the Holocaust, gang-rape, and all violence is inherently immoral.

 “How should we reconcile morality with majority, then?” and “I learned in school that democracy and voting are what make America a free and fair nation.
 Were my teachers wrong?” would be the next logical questions.

-The United States is not a Democracy.
-It was established as a Republic, in which every individual retains certain unalienable rights that could never be taken away, even by elected politicians.
+This union is not a democracy.
+It was established as a republic, in which every individual retains certain unalienable rights that could never be taken away, even by elected politicians.
 Among those are the right to property, life, liberty, the pursuit of happiness, free speech and expression, the right to bear arms without infringement, the right to privacy from the government, and the right to due process in a court of law.